khordoo/Sequential-backward-Feature-Selector/README.md

 # Sequential-backward-Feature-Selector
-Python implementation of Sequential backward Feature Selection from scratch.
+Python implementation of Sequential Backward Feature Selection from scratch.

+The Sequential Backward Selection(SBS) algorithm has not been implemented in scikit-learn yet, so I decided to implement it in Python from scratch.
+The implemented class supports any sklean estimator.

-* The input to the model is the normalized X with corresponding target y variable.
+* The input to the model is the training dataset with full set of features along with the target y variable.
+* The desired number of reduced features is set by the user
-* 5-fold cross-validation was used for measuring accuracy.
+* 5-fold cross-validation is used for measuring accuracy during the feature removal.
-* features are removed until we reach a desired set of reduced features .
+* features are removed until we reach a desired number of reduced features .

 The class provides a best_feature properties that keeps the index of best features during each reduced feature subspace.